spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

         - BOM_VERSION: This is the BOM to associate the Spin CLI release with.
 It is the latest Spinnaker release number, 1.xx.x.

-1. Publish a Sponnet minor version.
-Run the [publish.sh](https://github.com/spinnaker/sponnet/blob/master/publish.sh) script while passing in the version number of the new release.
-Example: VERSION="1.17.2" ./publish.sh
+1. Make a Sponnet [github release](https://github.com/spinnaker/sponnet/releases/new).
+Give it the same version as the newly released Spinnaker, with the tag prefixed with "v" (i.e. v${RELEASE}).

 ## Every subsequent Monday: Patch a previous Spinnaker version